Hebrew source: הקצאה וסימון אזור חניה לנכה בסמוך לביתו

 - Photocopy of national identification card (teudat zehut) including the sefach with the person's address

 - Documentation indicating the disability percentage from a qualified institution (like the National Insurance Institute or the Ministry of Defense)

-- Documentation from the Ministry of Health indicating the degree of limited mobility
+- Documentation from the Ministry of Health indicating the degree of limited mobility (if relevant)

 - One who owns an apartment in a joint apartment building can, under in certain circumstances, allocate a parking spot in the building or a different special parking spot for himself.
 For more information see Disabled Parking in a Joint Apartment Building.